powsybl/powsybl-open-loadflow/README.md

  - Contingency on branches only ;
  - Permanent current limits violations detection on branches ;
  - High and low voltage violations detection on buses ;
- - Complex cases where the contingency leads to another synchronous component where a new resolution has to be performed.
+ - Complex cases where the contingency leads to another synchronous component where a new resolution has to be performed are not supported at that stage.

 Almost all of the code is written in Java.
 It only relies on native code for the [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) sparse linear solver.
 Linux, Windows and MacOS are supported.